-So it may come as a bit of a surprise that Hanukkah—more than New Year’s, more than my birthday, more than even Thanksgiving, where unrepentant gluttony is not only accepted but encouraged—is my favorite holiday, of all time, ever.
-But those eight crazy nights are constantly overlooked.
+So it may come as a bit of a surprise that Hanukkah—more than New Year's, more than my birthday, more than even Thanksgiving, where unrepentant gluttony is not only accepted but encouraged—is my favorite holiday of the year.
+And yet, those eight crazy nights are constantly overlooked.
 When you think of what your favorite holiday is, do you even consider Hanukkah?
 See?
 Told you so.
 And I implore you to reconsider.
-Here’s why the festivities shouldn’t be counted out.
-And for more of our great holiday coverage, check out The 22 Worst Christmas Traditions of All Time.
+Here's why the festivities shouldn't be counted out.

 You get eight days.
 Yes, of gifts.

-Let’s just get the obvious one out of the way: Eight days of gifts is better than one day of gifts.
-And if you’re struggling over thinking up eight whole gift ideas for your Jewish friend(s), you may want to take a look at the 100 “Wow” Gifts For the Person Who Has Everything.
+Let's just get the obvious one out of the way: Eight days of gifts is better than one day of gifts.
+And if you're struggling over thinking up eight whole gift ideas for your Jewish friend(s), take a look at the 100 Great Gifts Under $100.

 But deep down, it's about giving, not receiving.